oren/pwa-talk/README.md

 <!-- page_number: true -->

-Are Progressive Web Apps the Future of Web Development?
+# Are Progressive Web Apps the Future of Web Development?
-===
 ![](pics/future.jpg)

+This talk is available on my website: oren.github.io

 ---